crcn/tandem-old/packages/tandem-app/README.md

     - [ ] "Double click to edit" for text

   - [ ] prompt to create new element when native element dropped to empty space

+- [ ] Bug fixing
+  - [ ] "Cannot read property 'type' of undefined" - start typing new component
+  - [ ] Infinite loop - create new [[if statement]]
+  - [ ] preview hangs up when removing primary child
+  - [ ] allow for string style attributes
+  - [ ] transpiling react scoped styles doesn't work for `.loader, .loader:after` - need to properly parse and transform
+  - [ ] hovering prop not working for components pane
+  - [ ] **NULL replacing content (hard to reproduce)
+  - [ ] **disconnecting front-end after a while -- smells like things are getting clogged up

 - [ ] CSS Inspector enhanced
   - [ ] color picker